 There is no simple explanation why the heart suddenly beats fast or slow; and not much really matters unless it changes our financial condition or romantic relationships.
 No one cares too much about the tachy-brady syndrome until they end up in the ICU with a fast / slow heart rate following a long night of drinking and dancing coupled with lack of sleep.

 The purpose of this website is to present a new theory that venous blood clots migrate into the heart and interfere with blood flow through the valves.
 This changes the heart rhythm pattern and causes palpitations.
 Moreover, venous thromboembolism (VTE) in the pulmonary artery squeeze the esophagus, which causes nausea, burping and difficulty swallowing.
 Burping (thrombo-ructus) while sleeping causes gastroesophageal reflux disease (GERD).

-In 2005 Dr Bode became sick with a sore restless leg following inguinal hernia surgery.
-A CT scan revealed a blood clot inside the iliac vein beneath the surgical site, and he took blood thinners to dissolve the clots.
+In 2005 Dr Bode became sick with a sore restless leg following hernia surgery.
+A CT scan revealed a blood clot inside the vein beneath the surgical site, and he took blood thinners to dissolve the clot.
 Later, he used a compression sleeve to squeeze his sore restless leg because gentle compression eliminates blood clots and prevents the formation of new ones.

-Compression of the leg caused palpitations, arrhythmias, and burping spells.
-Dr Bode heard murmurs with his stethoscope during palpitations.
-Turning off the compression sleeve stopped palpitations and arrhthmias, and it was easy for Dr Bode to "see" that leg compression squeezed blood clots into his heart, where they caused murmurs at the heart valves.
-Moreover, clots went into the pulmonary artery where they thumped against the esophagus during the heartbeat, which stimulated burping.
+Compression of his leg immediately caused palpitations and burping spells.
+Dr Bode heard heart murmurs with his stethoscope during palpitations and noticed abnormal changes on a portable electorcardiogram (ECG).
+Turning off the compression sleeve stopped palpitations and arrhythmias.
+Thus, it was easy to conclude that leg compression squeezed blood clots into the heart, where they caused murmurs at the heart valves.
+Moreover, clots moved into the pulmonary artery and thumped against the esophagus during the heartbeat, which stimulated burping with nausea.